kizito9898/IT-Documentation/CustomerService/Ticketing-Best-practices.md

 ### The Golden Rule I Follow

 I treat ticket notes like a timeline.
-Whether I’ve found the solution or not, **I leave a note every 15 minutes** while actively working on the issue.
+Whether I’ve found the solution or not, **I leave a note every 15 minutes** to show progress and steps taken so far to while actively working on the issue.

 > *Still troubleshooting—just finished resetting the user profile, now checking login permissions.
 Will update again shortly.*